 Yasmin enjoys specializing in clients with arthritis, anxiety, back pain, depression, digestive problems, insomnia, numbness, stress, healing habits and others.
 Yasmin customizes each treatment according to the needs of her clients, as she is able to incorporate other holistic medicines and techniques: Ohm Theraputics, aromatic acupoint application, and Ayurvedic meditation, to help clients achieve the health results that they desire.

 She has volunteered her services to help people with health challenges and addictions, because she has a strong desire to help people in need that normally do not have access to alternative medicines.
-On a personal note, Yasmin enjoys going for long hikes with her dogs, Dante and Luna.
+On a personal note, Yasmin enjoys going for long hikes with her dogs.
 Yasmin has a strong passion for helping not only humans, but also animals and contributes a portion of the funds collected from treatments to various animal organizations, such as the SPCA.

 Yasmin has a strong repeat client base due to personable and caring nature.
 She is currently accepting new clients.
 Her ability to help people heal has been recognized not only by her mentors, but also her clients.